singhharpreet0194/singhharpreet0194/README.md

 <!-- Introduction Section -->
 <p align="center">
   <samp>
    Hey there!
-I'm Harpreet Singh, a Data Science practitioner with a knack for uncovering hidden insights from messy data.
-I'm a proud graduate with over 90% in PGDM DSBA from Great Learning.
-Let's turn data into meaningful stories! 🚀
+I'm Harpreet Singh, a dedicated Data Science practitioner with a passion for uncovering hidden insights from complex data sets.
+I take pride in my academic achievements, having excelled with over 90% in PGDM Data Science and Business Analytics from Great Learning.
+Together, let's transform raw data into compelling narratives! 🚀
   </samp>
 </p>